 Changes to listed buildings must be approved by local planning authorities or denominations that have been exempted from local planning control.
 We want to help local planning authorities and churches make better decisions about adapting Victorian and Edwardian buildings to the way we live now, while keeping what is special about them.

 To do this, we comment on applications for listed building consent or faculty.
-We have a formal role in the planning system by virtue of the Secretary of State's direction in Arrangements for Handling Heritage Applications - Notification to National Amenity Societies (ODPM Circular 09/2005) that we must be notified of all applications for Listed Building Consent that involve an element of demolition.
+We have a formal role in the planning system by virtue of the Secretary of State's Arrangements for handling heritage applications Direction 2015.
+Under this Direction we must be notified of all applications for Listed Building Consent that involve an element of demolition.
 When determining applications, local planning authorities must take our response into account, but they are not obliged to follow our recommendations.
 We also have a formal role in the various listed building control procedures set up by those Christian denominations which have chosen to retain their exemption from normal listed building regulations.

-We receive funding from English Heritage's National Capacity-Building programme to cover part of the costs of our casework, for which we are very grateful.
+We receive funding from Historic England's National Capacity-Building programme to cover part of the costs of our casework, for which we are very grateful.

 We do not attempt to comment on every notification we receive.
 Instead, we respond when we consider that the proposals are damaging to the historic character of the property concerned, and where our expert input might result in a less destructive outcome.
 Our responses highlight the historic and architectural importance of each site and explain in what way the proposals are detrimental.
 We bring the experience of our architectural advisers, our buildings committees and other advisers to bear on each case to deliver considered responses which draw on an exceptional breadth of knowledge.

 Victorian and Edwardian buildings are part of our collective memory, and central to how we see ourselves as individuals, communities and as a nation.